ml4ai/tomcat/docs/developer/architecture.rst

 (mainly ergonomic) to it to suit our purposes.

 .. _documentation on events and data models: ../tomcat_openapi.html
-.. _instructions on how to implement new events: missions.html
+.. _instructions on how to implement new missions and events: missions.html
 .. _Project Malmo: https://github.com/microsoft/malmo
 .. _ffmpeg: http://ffmpeg.org
 .. _pacat: https://linux.die.net/man/1/pacat